Henry John Temple, 3rd Viscount Palmerston: American Civil War

 Palmerston's sympathies in the American Civil War (1861–65) were with the secessionist Confederate States of America.
-Although a professed opponent of the slave trade and slavery, he held a lifelong hostility towards the United States, and believed a dissolution of the Union would enhance British power.
+Although a professed opponent of the Atlantic slave trade and slavery, he held a lifelong hostility towards the United States, and believed a dissolution of the Union would enhance British power.
 Additionally, the Confederacy "would afford a valuable and extensive market for British manufactures".

 Britain issued a proclamation of neutrality at the beginning of the Civil War on 13 May 1861.
 The Confederacy was recognised as a belligerent but it was too premature to recognise it as a sovereign state.
 The United States Secretary of State, William Seward, threatened to treat as hostile any country which recognised the Confederacy.
 Britain depended more on American corn than Confederate cotton, and a war with the U.S. would not be in Britain's economic interest.
 Palmerston ordered reinforcements sent to the Province of Canada because he was convinced the North would make peace with the South and then invade Canada.
 He was very pleased with the Confederate victory at the First Battle of Bull Run in July 1861, but 15 months later he felt: "...the American War... has manifestly ceased to have any attainable object as far as the Northerns are concerned, except to get rid of some more thousand troublesome Irish and Germans.
 It must be owned, however, that the Anglo-Saxon race on both sides have shown courage and endurance highly honourable to their stock."

 The Trent Affair in November 1861 produced public outrage in Britain and a diplomatic crisis.
 A U.S. Navy warship stopped the British steamer Trent and seized two Confederate envoys en route to Europe.
 Palmerston called the action "a declared and gross insult", demanded the release of the two diplomats and ordered 3,000 troops to Canada.
 In a letter to Queen Victoria on 5 December 1861 he said that if his demands were not met: "Great Britain is in a better state than at any former time to inflict a severe blow upon and to read a lesson to the United States which will not soon be forgotten."
 In another letter to his foreign secretary, he predicted war between Britain and the Union: